Skip to main content

 19.00 – 19.15 Welcome remarks

-• Ms Martina Schubert, Deputy Director of the Diplomatic Academy Vienna
+• Ms Martina Schubert, Deputy Director of the Vienna School of International Studies

 • Mr Lasha Tughushi, Co-Chair of the Steering Committee of the Eastern Partnership Civil Society Forum